top of page

 Who designed the Japanese buildings throughout the garden?

-These building were designed by world renowned Japanese architects Takeo Adachi and Tatsushi Aono.
+These buildings were designed by world renowned Japanese architects Takeo Adachi and Tatsushi Aono.

 bottom of page